glehmann/earthlyls/README.md

 ### helix

-Helix from the `main` branch comes preconfigured with earthlyls support.
+Helix from the 24.07 branch comes preconfigured with earthlyls support.
 Just [install it](INSTALL.md) and enjoy!

 For older versions, add this in your `languages.toml`: